-Skelaxin is a popular brand name of the generic drug Metaxalone, sold by King Pharmaceuticals.
-Metaxalone is a muscle relaxant prescribed for a variety of musculoskeletal conditions, especially those involving back pain where spasms are one of the main symptomatic complaints.
+Skelaxin is a popular brand name of the generic drug metaxalone, manufactured and sold by King Pharmaceuticals.
+Metaxalone is a muscle relaxant prescribed for a variety of musculoskeletal conditions, especially those involving back and neck pain where spasms are one of the main symptomatic complaints.

 Drug usage should be closely monitored by physicians to prevent the risk of problematic interactions or (mostly) psychological dependency from occurring.